Sensitive Data Classification

 Data are some of the most valuable assets of U-M, and they need to be protected accordingly to prevent theft, compromise, or inappropriate use.
 The level of protection is mostly driven by legal, academic, financial, and operational requirements, and is based on the criticality and risk levels of the data.
 Protecting data assets while supporting U-M's academic, administrative, research, and clinical missions that require collaboration and open sharing of knowledge—often across the world—can be a difficult balancing act.
 The University of Michigan takes seriously its commitment to protect the privacy of its students, faculty, and staff as well as to protect the security of information critical to U-M's core missions.

 One of the most important steps in protecting data appropriately is to determine and assign classification levels to U-M's most important data classes.
 Data classification provides a framework for managing university-owned or institutional data assets based on value and associated risks.
 Several U-M IT policies deal specifically with defining sensitive institutional data and the requirements for handling such data.

 - The goal of data classification policy is to allow users to identify, understand, better manage, and employ an appropriate level of security for university-owned data in an era when every sector of campus is more and more data-driven.

 - U-M utilizes a risk-based approach to help faculty, researchers, staff, and students to identify the data they use, understand its level of sensitivity, and how to best secure it.

 Not all data are the same.
 Some data require higher level of management and protection.
 The three university data classifications as defined in SPG 601.12 – Institutional Data Resource Management Policy are:

-Note: This Quick Reference Sheet is designed as a handout for staff who handle student, employee, customer, and patient information.
-It provides a summary of best practices for handling different categories of sensitive data as well as information regarding where to seek additional assistance.
+- This Quick Reference Sheet summarizes best practices for staff who handle student, employee, customer, and/or patient information.
+It provides information on handling different categories of sensitive data as well as information regarding where to seek additional assistance.